Rinconada, Jujuy

-The Laguna de los Pozuelos, found along this route, contains 150 km² of protected area (Monumento Natural Laguna de los Pozuelos).
+The Laguna de los Pozuelos, found along this route, contains 150 km2 of protected area (Monumento Natural Laguna de los Pozuelos).

 Climate

-Rinconada has an alpine climate (Köppen ETH) with mean temperatures below 10 C in all months.
+Rinconada has an alpine climate (Köppen ET) with mean temperatures below 10 C in all months.

 Population

 Taking into account its rural population, Rinconada is the most important town in the department with 1,352 inhabitants (INDEC, 2001), representing a decrease of 21.67% compared to 1645 inhabitants (INDEC, 1991) of the previous census.

 Its urban, or clustered, population is only 364 inhabitants.